arnauoller/fabric-samples/logging-system/README.md

 node checkContract.js
 ```
 ### Accept and terminate the contract
-This is running as *Employee*; you've not acted as this organization before so in your 'Employee' window run the
+This is running as *Employee*;

-following command in the
-`logging-system/` directory `./roles/digibank.sh`
+Change to the `logging-system/organization/employee/application` folder

 You can now run the applications to accept the contract and terminate the contract
-Change to the `logging-system/organization/digibank/application` folder

 *Add the Identity to be used*